 Private sector partnerships and contributions are required.

-Private sector partners can come from outside of Ontario; however, the lead institution must demonstrate that the project will make a positive impact on Ontario's research and commercialization capabilities.
-International partners are eligible; however, the applicant must demonstrate how their involvement benefits Ontario.
+Stream 1: Private sector partners can come from outside of Ontario; however, the applicant must demonstrate that the project will make a positive impact on Ontario's research and commercialization capabilities.
+International partners are eligible for Stream 1 but ensure your proposal demonstrates how their involvement in the project will benefit Ontario, and why the private sector partner would want to be involved if the main benefits are for the province (ie. their motivations).

-Applicants to Stream 2 must demonstrate collaboration with at least one Ontario-based company.
+Stream 2: Applicants must have a collaboration with at least one Ontario-based company.
 Private sector partners should demonstrate that they have the financial, managerial, and strategic business capability to exploit research results.

 Contributions can be cash or in-kind.
 An indirect cost rate of 40% applies to private sector partner cash contributions.
 See Indirect Costs of Research at the University of Guelph.